FaQ

 Does Therapy Help with Symptoms?

-- Sleep Problems
+- Sleep disturbances and insomnia

-- Anger
+- Anger and emotional regulation challenges

 - Stress Management

-- Psychotic Disorders (e.g., Schizophrenia)
+- Psychotic disorders (such as Schizophrenia)

 Are Clients Satisfied?